WHAT

 - The typical resident has greater needs than when the existing building was constructed.
 Our older rooms are too small for much of the equipment our residents need today like lifts, wheelchairs, walkers, oxygen concentrators, IV poles, tube feeding poles, etc.

-- The proposed building costs and the repayment of the debt is an approved and allowed expense which will be reimbursed by Medicaid.
+- The proposed building costs and the repayment of the debt is an approved and allowed expense which will be reimbursed by Medicaid based on Medicaid's formula.

 - Based on feasibility study prepared by an independent auditing firm, once the debt expenses are in included in our Medicaid cost report and reimbursement is received the millage rate can be reduced, and eventually may even be eliminated.